 - Note for Dropbox

 To use this function:

-- You need to be a a registered and subscribed user of Zapier.
+- You need to be a registered and subscribed user of Zapier.

-- To connect FYI to your Zapier account, an FYI Administrator will need to first get the FYI Access Key that is used in the connection with Zapier.
+- To connect FYI to your Zapier account, an FYI Admin will need to first get the FYI Access Key that is used in the connection with Zapier.

 - Zaps need to be set up the Zapier for the relevant applications you want to connect to FYI.

 First get the FYI Access Keys that will be used in your Zapier account to connect to FYI.

 Note: This is a one-off step and can only be done by an FYI Admin, or a user in a User Group that has Permissions enabled for Automations.

 - From FYI, click the Automation menu option.